 While the scleral lenses vault over your cornea, they contain a pocket filled with moisturizing tears.
 This wet, lubricating cushion offers a very comfortable wearing experience, as well as healthier eyes.
 In addition, because sclerals don’t touch your corneal surface, rubbing is minimized and your risk of corneal abrasions is drastically diminished.

 The wide optic zone provides wearers with a wider, more precise peripheral vision.
 They also reduce sensitivity to glare and light.

 Scleral lenses are custom-fit to each eye.
 Though the fees for fitting sclerals and the cost of the lenses are higher than standard lenses, their life span and benefits make the cost worthwhile.

 Though coverage rates and restrictions vary among providers, if considered a medical necessary, most insurance companies will reimburse the cost of scleral lenses.
-Consult with our eye care team at the The Scleral Lens and Keratoconus Center at Advanced Eyecare Solutions to discuss your specific payment options and cost of scleral lenses.
+Consult with our eye care team at the Advanced Eyecare Solutions to discuss your specific payment options and cost of scleral lenses.

 Are Scleral Lenses Better Than Gas Permeable Lenses?

 In terms of comfort, visual clarity, and stability, scleral lenses are superior to gas permeable lenses.
 In cases of corneal irregularity or severe sensitivity, scleral lenses are often the only viable option.
 However, they are more costly than GP lenses as well.